-The Library staff offers orientation and information literacy sessions to teach students about library resources.
-The Main Campus Library is open from 7:45 a.m. to 8:00 p.m.
-Monday through Thursday and from 7:45 a.m. to 4:00 p.m.
-Friday.
-The Carthage Campus Library is open from 7:30 a.m. to 9:00 p.m.
-Monday through Thursday and from 7:30 a.m. to 4:30 p.m. on Friday.
-Holiday and summer hours are posted.
+Sandburg Library is open to the public; community members may check materials out of the library after presenting appropriate identification.
+The Main Campus Library is open from 7:45 AM to 6:00 PM Monday through Thursday and from 7:45 AM to 4:45 PM on Friday.
+The Carthage Campus Library is open from 7:30 AM to 8:00 PM Monday through Thursday and from 8:00 AM to 4:00 PM on Friday.
+Holiday and summer hours are posted online at www.sandburg.edu/library